Heavy Rain: Release

-Heavy Rain became a PlayStation 3-exclusive, following its development for Xbox 360 and PC in 2006.
+Heavy Rain became a PlayStation 3 exclusive, following development for Xbox 360 and Windows having stalled in 2006.
 Having first been scheduled for a late 2008 release, it was delayed to 23 February 2010 in North America, 24 February in Europe, 25 February in Australia and New Zealand, and 26 February in the United Kingdom and Ireland.
 Leading up to the release was an Internet-based viral marketing campaign that involved people in finding four pieces of evidence concerning a serial killer, and in the end being rewarded the game demo (before it released on 11 February).
 Heavy Rain Edition Modifiée, a modified version released in France in 2011, was aimed toward a younger audience.
 Quantic Dream later announced that a remaster of Heavy Rain would be released for PlayStation 4 on 1 March 2016 in North America via PlayStation Network, followed by physical versions on 2 March in Europe, Australia and New Zealand, and on 4 March in the United Kingdom.
 That same month, it was released with Quantic Dream's next game Beyond: Two Souls as The Heavy Rain & Beyond: Two Souls Collection.
 It was included on PlayStation Plus for the month of July 2018.
 During the March 2019 Game Developers Conference, it was announced that Quantic Dream would publish Heavy Rain along with Beyond: Two Souls and Detroit: Become Human for Windows.
 Exclusively available for one year on the Epic Games Store, they were self-published by Quantic Dream on 24 June 2019.

 The Heavy Rain Chronicles, initially planned as downloadable content with multiple scenes, only produced one featuring Madison Paige called The Taxidermist, first showcased at E3 2008.
 The rest were cancelled due to the PlayStation Move edition, which was released in October 2010, and included The Taxidermist, three dynamic themes, the soundtrack, and nine making-of videos.
 The slipcased collector's edition has the same content as the Move edition, excluding two themes, the making-of videos, and Move support.